phaphuang/DSR-RL/README.md

 IEEE International Conference on Multimedia and Expo (ICME) 2021

-This is an implementation of DSL-RL (Deep Self-attention Recurrent summarization network with Reinforcement Learning)
+This is an implementation of DSR-RL (Deep Self-attention Recurrent summarization network with Reinforcement Learning)